olir/Frankenstein/doc/Description.md

 # Frankenstein VR
-A Video Stream Analysis and Manipulation Framework for Java and C++, where custom filters can be simply added into the processing pipeline.
+A Video Stream Analysis and Manipulation Framework for Java™ and C++, where custom filters can be simply added into the processing pipeline.

 The Tool supports
 * [OpenCV](http://www.opencv.org/releases.html) - computer vision and machine learning